prof3ssorSt3v3/mad9034/docs/modules/week10/README.md

 ### Testing Prototypes

-Here is a help article which looks [testing](https://www.interaction-design.org/literature/article/stage-5-in-the-design-thinking-process-test) in more detail.
+Here is a help article which looks at [testing](https://www.interaction-design.org/literature/article/stage-5-in-the-design-thinking-process-test) in more detail.

 #### Early Design Stages